Mon1Amour4/FleurEngine/README.md

 ## Setup
 1. Install Python 3.13.0.
-2. Run `Scripts/prepare_environment.sh1`.
+2. Run `Scripts/prepare_environment.ps1` on Windows or `Scripts/prepare_environment.sh` on Mac.
 The script will create a virtual environment and install pre-commit with dependencies.
 3. Run `GenerateVisualStudioProject.ps1` in PowerShell on Windows or `GenerateXcodeProject.sh` on macOS to create a project in `build/platform` folder.
 4. Open `FuegoSandboxProject` project and build.